aleemkirk/Portfolio-Risk-Analysis/README.md

 `python main.py -p securities.csv -n 2 -m y -w 0.1 0.2 0.2 0.5`

 Assuming that 4 tickers are given, the script will output a portfolio of two securities (one from each cluster).
-An example output will be
+An example output will be:

->```
 Original Portfolio Metrics:
 Portfolio beta: 1.28
 Portfolio annualized return: 29.07%